hamaxx/unity-2d-for-xmonad/README.md

 ![Screen shot 1](/hamaxx/unity-2d-for-xmonad/raw/master/docs/ss2.png)
 ![Screen shot 2](/hamaxx/unity-2d-for-xmonad/raw/master/docs/ss3.png)

-## Known bugs

-* Unity dash and places open on the current screen, not on the primary one

 ### If you experience problems with Xmonad not redrawing windows while switching workspaces, try disabling desktop icons